Taco-Cabana-IT-Services/wordpress-nginx-tc/STEPS.md

 # Setup opcache for php

-`sudo nano /etc/php/8.1/fpm/php.ini` and/or `/etc/php/8.1/fpm/conf.d/10-opcache.ini`
+`sudo nano /etc/php/8.1/fpm/php.ini` and/or `sudo nano /etc/php/8.1/fpm/conf.d/10-opcache.ini`

 ```
 ; configuration for php opcache module
 ; priority=10
+; Enables the OPcache extension
 zend_extension=opcache.so

-; Enables the OPcache extension
 opcache.enable=1

-; The size of the shared memory storage used by OPcache, in megabytes.
 opcache.memory_consumption=256

-; The amount of memory for interned strings in Mbytes.
 opcache.interned_strings_buffer=32

-; The maximum number of keys (and therefore scripts) in the OPcache hash table.
 opcache.max_accelerated_files=16001

-; Disables OPcache for the CLI, as it's not needed for short-lived scripts.
-opcache.enable_cli=0
-; When enabled, OPcache appends the current working directory to the script key.
-opcache.use_cwd=1
-; Allows OPcache to skip the file existence check for includes/requires.
-opcache.enable_file_override=1

-; Validates file permissions before caching or serving from cache.
-opcache.validate_permission=1
-; Checks for conflicting filenames in the include_path.
-opcache.revalidate_path=1
 ; How often (in seconds) to check script timestamps for updates.
 opcache.revalidate_freq=5

 ; If enabled, OPcache will check for updated scripts.
 opcache.validate_timestamps=1

 ; This MUST be enabled for WordPress.
 opcache.save_comments=1

-; Crashes wp-admin for some reason?
-Might be fixed in php8.3 > or later WP versions.
-; The amount of shared memory to reserve for the JIT compiler.
-;opcache.jit_buffer_size=100M
-; Enables Tracing JIT.
-This is the key setting.
-;opcache.jit=1255

 ; Enables a faster shutdown mechanism for OPcache.
 opcache.fast_shutdown=1

+; Disables OPcache for the CLI, as it's not needed for short-lived scripts.
+opcache.enable_cli=0

+; Allows OPcache to skip the file existence check for includes/requires.
+opcache.enable_file_override=0

+; Validates file permissions before caching or serving from cache.
+opcache.validate_permission=1

+; Checks for conflicting filenames in the include_path.
+opcache.revalidate_path=0

+; JIT remains disabled as it was causing issues
+opcache.jit_buffer_size=100M
+opcache.jit=1255
 ```

 Exit nano.